ecwhitney42/NMRAMembers/README.md

 1) DIVISION: specifies that the recipient should receive their division membership roster .zip file.
 2) REGION: specifies that the recipient should receive their region membershiop roster .zip file.
 3) NMRA: specifies that the recipient should receive the processed version of the entire NMRA roster .zip file provided.
-4) filename.zip: specifies that the recipient should recieve the specified filename.zip from the release directoryn.
+4) filename.zip: specifies that the recipient should recieve the specified filename.zip from the release directory.